beaverbuilder/documentation/docs/assistant/plugin/apps/content.md

 ## Browse Content

 You can use the **Content App** to browse all content on your site.
-Post types are separated (posts, pages, reusable blocks, templates, themer layouts, product etc.).
+Post types are separated (posts, pages, reusable blocks, templates, Themer layouts, products etc.).
 To browse content:

 1. Open the **Content App**.
 2. Click the post type you want to browse the content for.